Towards optimal doubly robust estimation of heterogeneous causal effects: DR-Learner

 In this section we study some finite-sample properties via simulations (R code is available in Section \ref{sec:appendix}).
 We use four methods for CATE estimation: a plug-in that estimates the regression functions $\mu_0$ and $\mu_1$ and takes the difference (called the T-Learner by \citet{kunzel2019metalearners}), the X-Learner from \citet{kunzel2019metalearners}, the DR-Learner from Section \ref{sec:drlearner}, and an oracle DR-Learner that uses the true pseudo-outcome in the second-stage regression. \\

 First we use the piecewise polynomial model from the motivating example in Section \ref{sec:motiv}, with outcome and second-stage regressions fit using \verb|smoothing.spline| in R. Figure \ref{fig:motiv} shows the mean squared error for the four CATE methods at $n=2000$ (based on 500 simulations with MSE averaged over 500 independent test samples), across a range of convergence rates for the propensity score estimator $\widehat\pi$.
-To control the convergence rate we constructed this estimator as $\widehat\pi=\expit\{\logit (\pi) + \epsilon_n\}$, where $\epsilon_n \sim N(n^{-\alpha},n^{-2\alpha})$ so that $\text{RMSE}(\widehat\pi) \sim n^{-\alpha}$.
+To control the convergence rate we constructed this estimator as $\widehat\pi=\expit\{\logit (\pi) + \epsilon_n\}$, where $\epsilon_n \sim N(n^{-\alpha},n^{-2\alpha})$ so that $\text{RMSE}(\widehat\pi) \sim n^{-\alpha}$ (the estimator was truncated to lie within $[0.01,0.99]$ to ensure positivity holds).
 The results show that the plug-in estimator inherits the large error in estimating the individual regression functions, while the DR-Learner achieves much smaller errors and adapts to the smoothness of the CATE.
 The X-Learner has MSE in between the two.
-Consistent with Theorem \ref{thm:drlearner}, the MSE of the DR-Learner approaches that of the oracle as the propensity score estimation error decreases (i.e., as the convergence rate gets faster).
+Consistent with Theorem \ref{thm:drlearner}, the MSE of the DR-Learner approaches that of the oracle as the propensity score estimation error decreases (i.e., as the convergence rate gets faster). \\

 Next we consider a high-dimensional logistic model where $X=(X_1,...,X_d) \sim N(0,I_d)$, and $\logit\{\pi(x)\} = \frac{1}{2\sqrt{\alpha}} \sum_{j=1}^\alpha x_j$, and $\logit\{ \mu_a(x) \} = \frac{1}{\sqrt{\beta}} \sum_{j=1}^\beta x_j $, so the propensity score and individual regressions are $\alpha$ and $\beta$ sparse, respectively, while the CATE is zero.
 The normalization of the coefficients ensures $\pi(X) \in [0.2,0.8]$ with high probability and similarly for $\mu_a$.
 We use standard cross-validation-tuned lasso for all model-fitting, i.e., to estimate the propensity scores, regression functions, and second-stage fits.
 Figure \ref{fig:lasso} shows mean squared errors for the four CATE methods when $d=500$ and $\alpha=\beta=50$, for $n=200$ and $n=2000$, across 100 simulations (median of mean square errors is reported due to high skewness).
 As expected from Theorem \ref{thm:drlearner}, the DR-Learner is closer to the oracle than the plug-in or X-Learner, though this high-dimensional setup yields larger estimation error than the previous simulation model.
 The relative performance of the DR-Learner seems to improve with sample size.